 Or go kayaking

-Day 9 – Drive to Hope, Whittier and Girdwood
+Day 9 Alaska Itinerary – Drive to Hope, Whittier and Girdwood

-We know it’s a pity to leave Homer, but you planned only 10 days for your Alaska itinerary, so it has to happen.
+We know it’s a pity to leave Homer, but you planned only 10 days Alaska Itinerary, so it has to happen.
 On that day, your goal is to see some other gems of the Kenai Peninsula.

 What we recommend to do on this day is to choose a road through Kalifornsky Beach and Kenai to Soldotna.
 This beach is fantastic, and you will have a chance for some more wildlife there.